svpino/ml.school/README.md

 aws s3 ls
 ```

-### Running a remote MLflow server
+### Running a remote MLflow server in EC2

-To configure a remote MLflow server, we'll use a CloudFormation template to set up a
+To configure a remote MLflow server, we'll use a CloudFormation template to set
-remote instance on AWS where we'll run the server.
-This template will create a
+up a remote instance on AWS where we can run the server.
+This template will
-`t2.micro` EC2 instance running Ubuntu.
-This is a very small computer, with 1 virtual
+create a `t2.micro` EC2 instance running Ubuntu.
+This tiny computer has one
-CPU and 1 GiB of RAM.
+virtual CPU and 1 GiB of RAM.
 Amazon offers [750 hours of free
-usage](https://aws.amazon.com/free/) every month for this instance type, which should be
+usage](https://aws.amazon.com/free/) every month for this instance type, which
-enough for you to complete the program without incurring any charges.
+should be enough for you to complete the program without incurring any charges.

-To create the stack, run the following command from the repository's root directory:
+To create the stack, run the following command from the repository's root
+directory:

 ```bash
 aws cloudformation create-stack \